Winona State Forest

-The Winona State Forest is located on the boundary of southern Jefferson County and northern Oswego County.
+The 9,233-acre Winona State Forest is located on the boundary of southern Jefferson County, Town of Lorraine and northern Oswego County, Town of Boylston.
 It is east of interstate #81, west of Littlejohn Wildlife Management Area and is on the western edge of the Tug Hill Plateau.

-This 9,233-acre state forest offers many recreational opportunities, including: hiking, skiing, mountain biking, hunting, fishing, trapping, dog sledding, birdwatching and horseback riding.
-The unit contains 21.8 miles of cross-country ski trails, 8.7 miles of snowmobile trails (some designated New York State Snowmobile Corridor Trails), 9.9 miles forest roads, and 5 parking lots.
+This state forest offers many recreational opportunities, including: hiking, skiing, snowshoeing, mountain biking, hunting, fishing, trapping, dog sledding, birdwatching and horseback riding.
+The unit contains 22.3 miles of cross-country ski trails, 8.7 miles of snowmobile trails (some designated New York State Snowmobile Corridor Trails), 9.9 miles forest roads, and 3 parking lots

 This reforestation land was once farmland, and during the late 1930's and 1940's, the Civilian Conservation Corps (CCC) planted evergreen trees, built roads, ponds, and buildings on this land.
 As the trees have grown to maturity, foresters have marked many stands for wood products, including red pine poles going overseas, pulpwood to local paper mills, black cherry to Harden Furniture and chips for energy.